KjeldSchmidt/the-coding-kind-website/services.md

 ### Software Development

 Sometimes, you just need important software to be built well.
 We bring experience, attention to detail, and a pragmatic approach to solving problems with code.
-Whether it’s a greenfield project, refactoring legacy systems,
+Whether it’s a greenfield project, fixing bugs in legacy systems,
 <span class="right icon alt giant fa-solid fa-hexagon-nodes"><span class="label">speed icon</span></span>
-or filling in gaps on your team, we focus on writing maintainable, effective software that fits your needs.
+or filling gaps on your team, we focus on writing maintainable, effective software that fits your needs.

-Good software isn’t just about making things work—it’s about making them work well, in a way that’s sustainable over time.
-We care about code quality, maintainability, and making smart trade-offs that keep projects moving forward without unnecessary complexity.
+Good software isn’t just about making things work—it’s about making them work in a way that’s maintainable.
+We care about making smart trade-offs that keep projects moving forward without unnecessary complexity.
 Whether you need a small, well-scoped feature or a large, multi-phase project, we approach development with a mix of craftsmanship and practicality.
-Our goal is to build software that serves your needs now and remains adaptable for whatever comes next.
+Our goal is to build software that serves your needs in the moment and remains adaptable for whatever comes next.

+**This is a great fit if:**
+- there is greater delivery pressure than your team can currently fulfill, or you have no permanent development teams
+- you need expertise in cloud operations, backend software across numeroud languages, infrastructure management, database design, ...
+- legacy software needs a mysterious bug fixed
+- you need someone who can communicate both from a business perspective and from a highly technical one

+**You can expect:**
+- rock-solid, useable and deployable software.
+- expertise across a wide range of technical topics.
+- consulting on effective ways to turn requirements into code.